frogsfrogs/frogsfrogs.github.io/flash-book.md

 <a href="/">back< </a>
 <br>
 Books are currently: **OPEN**
-*-  Now booking flash appointments for Feb 2023!  -*
+*-  Now booking flash appointments for Feb/Mar 2023!  -*
 *- see <a href="/booking-info">booking info page</a> for booking form link -*
 <br><br>
 **FLASHBOOK**